MengXiangxi/Intralipid_optical_parameters/README.md

 ## Anisotropy

 A fitted equation of g is provided by reference [4].
-Anisotropy is independent of the concentrations.
+Anisotropy is not so significantly dependent on concentrations, thus here a representative value for 20% IL is provided.
+However, the anisotropy for concentrations less than 2% at a wavelength greater than 1050 nm is not reliable.
+See reference [4].

 The range of the input wavelength should be 500-2500.